 “Back when Hurricane Sandy hit, we didn’t have a Halloween,” said Gina McConville, Public Celebrations Committee member.
 “Some families got together and Debbie Boyle got involved.
 We said, ‘Let’s do a Trunk or Treat for the kids.’
 Everyone had their candy and their costumes, we just needed a place to do it that was safe.
 It ended up being absolutely amazing!”

 In November 2012, families brought their vehicles to the South Plainfield High School parking lot, opened their decorated trunks and provided candy so neighborhood children could trick or treat.

 “The first Trunk or Treat had such a great turnout that we figured, let’s do it every year,” added McConville.
 “And then we made it a fundraiser for the Music Boosters.
 We kept the tradition going and hopefully, we’ll keep it going even longer.”

 Since that first year, the event has grown.
-Each year, committee members Kimberly Anesh, Stephanie Bartfalvi, Debbie Boyle, Jessica DeSanctis, Pat DeSantis, Susan DiFrancesco, Amy Johnson, Gina McConville, Jen Ratti, Stephanie Wolak and Council Liaison Christine Faustini, work to make the event a memorable day for the community.
+Public Celebrations Committee members Kimberly Anesh, Stephanie Bartfalvi, Debbie Boyle, Jessica DeSanctis, Pat DeSantis, Susan DiFrancesco, Amy Johnson, Gina McConville, Jen Ratti, Stephanie Wolak and Council Liaison Christine Faustini, work to make the event a memorable day for the community.